shundhammer/qdirstat/src-unported/README.md

     most likely anybody who really wants to change any of them will need to use his favourite editor.

-- Cleanup Actions - not that hard, just work to do

 - Add translation stuff.
 Setting up the Qt translator classes is easy enough.
 The translation file(s) will probably also end up in the resource file to avoid being dependent on external files (they can always go